libelle17/autofax/README.md

 configuration file is being written, if necessary.</p>

 <p style="margin-left:11%; margin-top: 1em">Some program
-parts are executed simultaneously, which may influence the display of the result. <br>
+parts are executed simultaneously, which may loosen up the display of the result. <br>
 Sending and receiving are started every minute, until the respective other part has finished for the first time. <br>